metaterminal/metaterminal.fyi/content/blog/murder-on-the-overland-limited.md

 ### What is this?

 [teammate Presents: The Mystery of Cabin 14C](https://abcde.puzzlefactory.place/puzzles/teammate-presents-the-mystery-of-cabin-14c) was a puzzle released as part of the puzzlehunt [Admiral Boötes’ Cosmic Discovery Expedition: Further Galaxies](https://abcde.puzzlefactory.place/puzzles/teammate-presents-the-mystery-of-cabin-14c) by teammate.
-The puzzle is a classic locked-room mystery, presented in the style of a novel from the Golden Age of Detective Fiction.
+It's a classic locked-room mystery, presented in the style of a novel from the Golden Age of Detective Fiction.
 The puzzle has a solution; that solution is self-consistent, and fits all the evidence.

-Unfortunately, there is another alternate solution that is also self-consistent, and fits all the evidence.
+This work of fanfiction presents another alternate solution that is also self-consistent, and fits all the evidence.
 While that solution is not a valid answer for the specific puzzle (it involves two people collaborating, which is explicitly against the rules the story follows), it is a strong explanation for what happened on the Overland Limited, and resolves some issues with the original solution.
 (While introducing some new, exciting issues of its own.)

-This is the said alternate solution; a reconstruction of events using witness accounts, given facts, and known contemporary events from in-story context clues.
+This is a reconstruction of events using witness accounts, given facts, and known contemporary events from in-story context clues.
 Some artistic license is taken, but this version should be entirely consistent with the original story.

 ### This story claims that the murder takes place in 1916.
 Does this fit the original story?